 Consider how you use your house and who uses it

 How you use your home can help you determine the amount of personal liability, medical payments and umbrella insurance you need.
 For example, if you often host parties and get-togethers for friends and family, you may want to consider a higher liability limit and umbrella coverage to protect you in case someone is injured as a result of your negligence.
-If you have a swingset, you may want to increase your medical payments coverage in case a neighbor’s child falls and hurts themselves.
+If you have a swingset, you may want to increase your medical payments for others coverage in case a neighbor’s child falls and hurts themselves.

 Research rental rates in your area